twittwer/neo4j-paper/paper/cypher.md

 These functions are slightly different than in SQL.
 MATCH is used for describing the structure of the pattern searched for, primarily based on relationships.
 WHERE is used to add additional constraints to patterns.
-For example, the below query will return all movies starting with "T", and return it's cast as collection:
+For example, the below query will return all movies starting with "T", and return its cast as a collection:
 ```
 MATCH (actor:Person)-[:ACTED_IN]->(movie:Movie)
 WHERE movie.title STARTS WITH "T"